ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Evaluation Paradigm

 \subsection{Efficiency Evaluation}

 Beyond correctness, a crucial aspect of any practical agent is its operational efficiency.
 Our evaluation protocol assesses this from two complementary perspectives: the trade-off between performance and processing time, and the relationship between the length of the final report and its generation time.
 First, to analyze the \textbf{equivalent performance-time efficiency}, we measure the end-to-end processing time (latency) in seconds for each task.
-This relationship is analyzed using \textbf{Pareto Frontier} analysis, which allows us to identify agents that offer an optimal balance between speed and accuracy and citation, distinguishing them from solutions that are merely fast but inaccurate, or accurate but slow.
+This relationship is analyzed using \textbf{Pareto Frontier} analysis on end-to-end latency to identify the optimal trade-off between speed, token, price and performance.
 Second, we evaluate the \textbf{generative efficiency} of the agents: for each generated report $R$, we measure its total length in tokens.
 By correlating the token count with the processing time, we assess the agent's \textbf{generation throughput} (tokens per second).
 This metric provides practical insights into the verbosity, computational cost, and user perceived latency of the different systems.